Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon or delineating that right.

 In Nebraska, youth in juvenile court have the right to counsel in “all proceedings before the juvenile court.”
 Neb.
 Rev. Stat. § 43-272(1).
-The juvenile must be informed of his right to counsel in “developmentally appropriate language.”
+The juvenile must be informed of his right to counsel, using “developmentally appropriate language.”
 Neb.
 Rev. Stat. § 43-248.01.
-If a youth appears in court without an attorney, the court shall advise the youth and his or her parent or guardian of the right to counsel and ask if the youth wants an attorney.
-If the court determines that the youth and parent or guardian cannot afford an attorney, the court shall appoint one “for all proceedings before the juvenile court.”
+If a youth appears in court without an attorney, the court shall advise the youth and his or her parent or guardian of the right to counsel.
 Neb.
-Rev. Stat. § 43-272(1).
-If the court later determines that a parent is able to afford an attorney, the court shall order the parent or juvenile to pay for the attorney.
+Rev. Stat. § 43-272(1)(a).
+If the court determines that the youth and parent or guardian would like, but cannot afford, an attorney, the court shall appoint one “for all proceedings before the juvenile court.”
 Neb.
-Rev. Stat. § 43-272(1).
+Rev. Stat. § 43-272(1)(a).
 The right to counsel specifically applies to:

 - Juveniles in custody, Neb.
 Rev. Stat. § 43-248.01;